thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 Both `LYRMessage` and `LYRConversation` objects are now initialized with an `options` dictionary.
 For conversation objects, this feature allows developers to attach `metadata` to the conversation.
 For messages, this feature allows developers to set `push notification options`.

-## Model Object Methods
+## New Model Object Methods
-Methods that allow applications to take action upon Layer model object (such as sending or deleting) have been moved onto the models themselves.
+Methods that allow applications to take action upon Layer model object (such as sending or deleting messages) have been moved from the `LYRClient` object onto the models themselves.

-Methods removed from the `LYRClient` object to the `LYRConversation` object include the following.
+Methods removed from `LYRClient`to `LYRConversation` include the following:

 ```
 - (BOOL)sendMessage:(LYRMessage *)message error:(NSError **)error;